Shipwright/daveas.github.io/_projects/tobacco-pipe.markdown

 Considering IP, if any:
 ![patentability]({{site.images}}{{ page.dir }}4.jpg)

-I am a big fan of using natural numbers in design like e, pi, and phi.
+I like to employ natural numbers in design like e, pi, and phi, over arbitrary values and ratios.
 In the drawing below you can see I used the golden ratio (phi) to construct the almost wine-glass-like silhouette of the pipe bowl:
 ![golden ratio]({{site.images}}{{ page.dir }}6.jpg)

 ### Drafting and Prototyping